-Before Tommy Ton and Scott Schuman emerged on the fashion scene, there was Bill Cunningham, the widely respected street style photographer for the New York Times, whose presence outside shows and events became an integral part of the NYFW experience.
-Sadly, the photographer passed away in June 2016.
-He was 87.
+Before Tommy Ton and Scott Schuman emerged on the fashion scene, there was Bill Cunningham, the widely respected street style photographer for the New York Times, whose presence outside shows and events became an integral part of the New York Fashion Week experience.
+Sadly, the photographer passed away in June 2016 at the age of 87.

 Possessed of a gentle demeanour and an eye for style that he documents with a few snaps of his camera, octogenarian photographer Bill Cunningham was a longtime fashion fixture and is considered the forefather of street style photography.
 "Fashion week is on the street — always has been, always will be,” he said in the 2010 documentary by Richard Press about his life and work, Bill Cunningham New York.